elfakyn/knowledge/aws/managed_policy_escalation.md

-# Subtly dangerous AWS managed policies
+# AWS managed policies that give more access than they appear to

 Some AWS managed policies are obviously dangerous such as `IAMFullAccess`.
 But did you know `AWSCloudTrailReadOnlyAccess` gives you read access to every object in s3?

+Below is an incomplete list of AWS policies and the bonkers access they give.

 policy | what it gives | on | why it's dangerous
 --- | --- | --- | ---